-Chart of the Week: No Floors
+Chart of the Week: What Covenants?

 With Libor higher than the historic 1% leveraged loan floor, the rationale for that rate subsidy is going away.